pakshi10/pakshi10/README.md

 -  🔭 I’m currently working at EarthSense as Computer Vision Engineer

-- 🌱 I’m currently learning Deep Learning
+- 🌱 I’m currently implementing Deep Learning .

 - ❓ Ask me about anything related to Machine Learning and Deep Learning